binary1024x2/commands-series/teleports/README.md

 # Teleports

 This is a module for [Commands Core](https://github.com/vic797/commands-series/tree/main/core) that provides teleporting capabilities to other data packs from this same series using scoreboards.
-The code itself is based on [this redit post](https://www.reddit.com/r/MinecraftCommands/comments/dckqlu/teleport_to_scoreboard_values/) with some changes to support interdimensional teleportation and to teleport to negative values in the Y axis.
+The code itself is based on [this reddit post](https://www.reddit.com/r/MinecraftCommands/comments/dckqlu/teleport_to_scoreboard_values/) with some changes to support interdimensional teleportation and to teleport to negative values in the Y axis.

 ## Required Modules